 Often, Russian military writing can be downright confusing in its use of the term TVD.
 It is often used to describe a specific area, a vector, or an entire warfighting domain.
 TVDs are generally assumed to be functional geographic boundaries that include the air above them and relevant littorals.
-There were also four oceanic TVDs, distinct from the continental, which will be discussed later.
-Hence, the term continental TVD appears to have become retrograde, even
+There were also four OTVDs, distinct from the continental, which will be discussed later.
+Hence, the term continental TVD appears to have become retrograde, even though it still